12 March 2020

 While we see Lean being readily adopted in some sectors, it is typically more widely accepted in manufacturing and industrial-type verticals.
 This is because the Lean concept is ingrained in their background, and as a result, it is second nature.
 For contractors, Lean can represent a daunting and costly investment, but it is evident that the derived benefits of adoption are worthwhile.
 There are many examples of contractors embracing the methodology to its full effect, and perhaps part of the solution lies in learning from peers and allies, exploring case studies of what has worked well in the adoption approach.

 While overall, challenges to its widespread adoption remain, the benefits of Lean to projects and the construction industry as a whole are clear.
 It promotes the elimination of waste and inefficiency, nurtures a collaborative culture and streamlines the workflow and project delivery.
 In bringing the concept to the forefront, Lean becomes a client-led objective, with a clear statement of the intention to embrace the Lean approach to all members of the project team at an early stage.
 It must be implemented through a systematic, process-driven and program-based approach.Ultimately, there’s a great deal to gain by innovating project delivery.
-The Lean methodology has a lot to offer, which begs the all-important question: where are you and your organization on the Lean journey?
+The Lean methodology has a lot to offer, which begs the all-important question: where are you and your organisation on the Lean journey?